NRP-CZ/datarepo/docs/LLM-CHECKS-README.md

 OAREPO_CHECKS_DEFAULT_LLM_CLIENT = "chat_einfra"
 ```

+**Note:** The `deepseek-r1` model includes a "thinking" process that can result in longer response times.
+Users may experience noticeable delays when saving drafts while validation is running.
+This makes the need for Celery task integration even more important for production use.

 ### Creating a Custom Dummy Client for Testing

 For development and testing without external API calls: